 Founder of XTV, and later The Project Factory, working on projects like Made In Chelsea, Downtown Abbey and The Spirit of ’45.

-Co-founder of XTV, now Visual Effects Artist for productions like Sherlock Holmes, 10,000 BC or Harry Potter and the Deathly Hallows.
+Co-founder of XTV, now Visual Effects Artist for productions including Sherlock Holmes, 10,000 BC and Harry Potter and the Deathly Hallows.

-Presenter for XTV, now writer and producer for productions like Iron Man 3 and No Heroics.
+Presenter for XTV, now writer and producer for productions including Iron Man 3 and No Heroics.

 Presenter at BBC Radio, Heart 106.2 and now Smooth Radio.